On z-Superstable and Critical Configurations of Chip Firing Pairs: Frackets

 \begin{definition} Given any ii-pair $(L,M)$ and any fractional vector $\vec f$, we define the $L$-fracket $F^L_{\vec f}$ as the subset of $\mathcal K(L)$ consisting of every equivalence class that has a vector representation $\vv \in \ZZ^n$ such that $\{ML^{-1}\vv\} = \vec{f}$. \end{definition}

-In other words, an $L$-fracket consists of all equivalence classes of configurations whose images under $ML^{-1}$ have the same fractional part.
+In other words, an $L$-fracket consists of all equivalence classes of configurations whose images under $ML^{-1}$ have the same fractional part, and the collection of $L$-frackets represent all unique fractional parts of configurations under $\ML$.
 It is clear from the definition that for any chip-firing pair $(L,M)$ it is also an ii-pair.
-Moreover $(M,L)$ is also an ii-pair as well.
+Moreover, since we are only considering integral $M$-matrices, $(M,L)$ is also an ii-pair as well.

 \begin{example} Let us again consider the chip-firing pair $(L,M)$ studied in \cref{table:signed_toy_ss}.

 Their preimages both have fractional part $(\nicefrac 1 2, 0, \nicefrac 1 2)$, so we have $[(7,6,8)]_L, [(8,6,7)]_L \in F^L_{(\nicefrac 1 2, 0, \nicefrac 1 2)}$.